| BLOG

 Associate

-Katie Fulara Vinge concentrates her practice on civil litigation, with a focus on construction injury and defect and professional liability cases.
-She has experience defending corporations and individuals in complex civil ...
+Katie Fulara Vinge defends clients in civil litigation, with a focus on construction injury and defect and professional liability.
+Her clients appreciate both her advocacy and her pragmatic approach in order to best frame a defense ...

 Search Blog